 Doors open at 7.30pm, with the show starting at 8.30pm.

-Paul Clarke's blog - I live and work in Seabrook near Folkestone, Kent. married to The wife and father to Harry and Tommy, I am a web dev, and I do js, node, php, and ruby.
-I like Folkestone Gerald, pubbing, restaurants, home automation and other diy jiggery-pokery, history, genealogy, TV, popbitch, squirrels, pirates ☠, time travel, stained glass...
+Paul Clarke's blog - I work and live in Hythe near Folkestone, Kent. married to Clare and father to Harry and Tommy, I am a software engineer, and I do js, Node, php, and ruby.
+I like Folkestone Gerald, pubbing, restaurants, home automation and other diy jiggery-pokery, history, genealogy, TV, popbitch, squirrels, pirates ☠, and time travel...

 Also from the same week